charlielobster/CUDA_NekRS/README.md

 ### Install CUDA Drivers (if not Present) and CUDA Toolkit

-If you are unsure if you need a CUDA Driver or you just want to know what Driver and CUDA Version you have, type this in a terminal:
+If you are unsure if or what Driver and CUDA Version you have, open a terminal and type:

     nvidia-smi

-If you have a driver, you'll get back something like this:
+If you have a one, you'll get back something like:

     +-----------------------------------------------------------------------------------------+
     | NVIDIA-SMI 570.172.08             Driver Version: 570.172.08     CUDA Version: 12.8     |